Atomistic numerical continuation and deflation techniques

 The NCFlex scheme applied to two realistic models of silicon yields the paths of equilibrium configurations shown below, which reveals subtle qualitative difference at the unstable segments of the equilibrium paths that would be near impossible to capture with methods known to date.

-In the new preprint [11] done in collaboration with Julian Braun, we improve upon these results by rigorously developing the next order continuum predictor.
+In the new preprint [10] done in collaboration with Julian Braun (Heriot-Watt), we improve upon these results by rigorously developing the next order continuum predictor.
 This translates to the atomistic corrector decaying like \(|Du(m)|~\sim~|m|^{-5/2}\), which also improves the convergence rate of finite domain approximation to \(\mathcal{O}(R^{-1}).\).
+Together with a PhD student, Fraser Birks (Warwick), we are now looking at translating these rigorous toy-model results to the NCFlex framework.

 Atomistic and mesoscale near-crack-tip plasticity

-In a recent independent endeavour [4], I have introduced a novel geometric and functional framework of the lattice manifold complex, in which a cracked crystalline material is described by a CW complex structure defined on the Riemann surface $$ \mathcal{S} = \lbrace (z,w) \in \Complex^2 \, | \, w^2 = z \rbrace $$ corresponding to the complex square root mapping.
+In an independent endeavour [4], I have introduced a novel geometric and functional framework of the lattice manifold complex, in which a cracked crystalline material is described by a CW complex structure defined on the Riemann surface $$ \mathcal{S} = \lbrace (z,w) \in \Complex^2 \, | \, w^2 = z \rbrace $$ corresponding to the complex square root mapping.
 The essence of the construction is presented in the following figure.

 Considering deformations of a cracked crystal in this framework has led to establishing existence of near-crack-tip plasticity equilibria, in which a crack opening and a finite number of dislocations are present.
 This has unlocked a number of further studies about near-crack-tip plasticity, most notably asking about a rigorous passage from the atomistic scale to the mesoscopic scale, as well the study of equilibria in the upscaled representation, which is the most relevant scale to the problem.
+This is the subject of ongoing work with Patrick van Meurs (Kanazawa).